LunarLambda/libseven/doc/registers.md

 ## Errata

-1. Register is marked as 32-bit
+1. Register is not marked as 16-bit
 2. Register is not marked as read-only
 3. Register is not marked as volatile
-4. Register is marked as signed

 [¹]: #errata
 [²]: #errata
 [³]: #errata
-[⁴]: #errata

 [0400 0000]: io/dispcnt.md
 [0400 00BA]: io/dmacnt.h